Questions about the ports of the OSPi 1.5 (COM, +5V, GND, SN1/2)

 #22308

-1. 2x COM: These are both connected and are just there to make wiring easier.
-If you have more than 20 solenoids then you should split them across both COM ports to reduce the current load on the contacts.
+1. 2x COM: These are both connected and only serve to simplify the wiring.
+If you have more than 20 solenoid valves, you should distribute them across both COM ports to reduce the current load on the contacts.
 Otherwise you can do this, but you don't have to.

 2. 2A 24VAC Adapter: Yes, this also powers the Raspberri PI.
-Since version 1.5 this can be up to 10W (5V x 2A).
+Since version 1.5, this can be up to 10W (5V x 2A).
 This should be sufficient for most applications.
-However, if you connect large consumers such as hard drives to the USB port, this will hardly be sufficient and you should also connect the Raspberri PI adapter.
+However, if you connect high consumers like hard drives to the USB port, this will hardly be enough and you should connect the Raspberri PI adapter additionally.

-3. Just don't connect the GND to the case!
+3. Just do not connect the GND to the housing!
 The two signal inputs are switched via GND+SN1 or GND and SN2.
 So a signal is triggered when GND is present at SN1 or SN2.
-VIN or +5V is intended for the connection of external sensors that require power, such as our soil moisture sensor.
+VIN or +5V is intended for connecting external sensors that require power, such as our soil moisture sensor.

-We also recommend taking a look at this OpenSprinkler Firmware manual, which you can find in the download area.
-All connections are explained here (they are the same as in the OpenSprinkler 3.2)
+Furthermore, we recommend taking a look at the OpenSprinkler firmware manual, which you can find in the download area.
+Here all connections are explained (they are the same as with the OpenSprinkler 3.2)

 #22319